evpl/xteps/README.md

 ### Static methods

-First part of Xteps API is a set of static `step` and `stepTo` methods located in the `com.plugatar.xteps.checked.Xteps` / `com.plugatar.xteps.unchecked.UncheckedXteps` class.
+First part of Xteps API is a set of `step`, `stepTo` and `threadHook` static methods located in the `com.plugatar.xteps.checked.Xteps` / `com.plugatar.xteps.unchecked.UncheckedXteps` class.

 ```java
 class ExampleTest {